Dr Alison Iredale

 About Dr Alison Iredale

-Dr Iredale is a Senior Lecturer working in the area of teacher education and with interests in professional knowledge and practice, work based learning and educational change through technology.
-Her research interests involve technology enhanced learning, professional learning communities, praxis, participation, and inclusive assessment.
+Dr Iredale has worked in teacher education since 2003 and has research interests in professional knowledge and practice, work based learning, professional learning communities and educational change through technology.

-Alison is an experienced teacher and strategic professional in the field of education.
-Before taking up her current role she has led on the development and enhancement of Higher Education within Further Education (HE in FE, or college based higher education).
-Recent activities in this respect have been designing and co-ordinating new courses validated by University partners and influencing thinking on enhancement to teaching and learning across further and higher education.
-Over her career her experience of teaching and programme management in the education is wide ranging, having taught in colleges, adult and community learning and private training providers.
+Before taking up her current role she has been a senior lecturer at Leeds Beckett University, and prior to that has contributed to leading the development and enhancement of Higher Education within Further Education (HE in FE, or college based higher education).
+Over her career her experience of teaching and programme management in the education is wide ranging, having taught in colleges, adult and community learning, and private training providers.

-Alison currently works as a Senior Lecturer in the School of Education and Childhood where she closely integrates her research interests with her teaching, disseminating research-informed professional knowledge and practice, both in the classroom and via professional learning communities.
+Alison currently works as a course director where she closely integrates her research interests with her teaching, disseminating research-informed professional knowledge and practice both in the classroom and via professional learning communities.
 Her PhD was a study of the participation of student teachers during their part time in-service initial teacher education course.
 It investigates the extent to which initial teacher education prepares teachers as professional practitioners in the lifelong learning sector.

 - Course leader: Distance Learning PGCE (DLPGCE)

-- Module leader: Distance Learning PGCE (DLPGCE) Professional Values and Practice
+- Module leader: Distance Learning PGCE (DLPGCE) School Based Independent Study

 - Undergraduate supervisor: BA (Hons) Childhood Studies